FearsomeTuna/Hybrid/README.md

 ```

 ## See results on tensorboard
-Tensorboard results take some time to fully load, even if interface is already loaded.
-Refresh to see more of the results while they load on the background.
+Tensorboard results take some time to fully load, even if graphic interface is already loaded, resulting in semingly incomplete graphs.
+Refreshing will update results as they load on the background.
 ```shell
 cd SAN
 tensorboard --logdir exp